 The neo-Marxist agenda for tango is being clearly defined and can be found on websites like those of Olaya Aramo who is a “Philosopher with a PhD on sociology of gender.
 Professional (queer) tango dancer and organizer and Contact Improvisation practitioner and researcher.”
 As I have mentioned previously (see eg., Postmodernism) universities today are in the business of destroying Western culture and a major tool that they have developed is the manipulation of language.
 You basically have an army of PhDs like Aramo in philosophy, sociology, gender studies and dance departments of universities who are getting government funding to write dissertations on how to turn tango into a postmodern, inclusive, therapeutic, vegan, anti-patriarchal, queer practice that transgresses gender roles blah blah blah.
 This is their goal and they’re busy organising and indoctrinating.

-So here are some or Olaya Aramo’s proposals for destroying tango:
+So here are some of Aramo’s proposals for destroying tango:

-- Politicise tango in terms of rich vs. poor.
-Aramo’s first workshop Class and gender in the origins of tango teaches participants that “politics are a constitutive part of the movement itself, making visible the contribution of marginalized social groups as poor migrants, people of color, prostitutes, as well as the processes of whitening, gentrification, and nationalization.”
-So tango was created by poor migrants, non-whites and prostitutes, and then it was “stolen” by white rich white Argentine nationals.
-In other words, tango was stolen.
+So tango was created by poor migrants, non-whites and prostitutes, and then it was “stolen” by rich white Argentine nationals.
 So what’s the solution?
 Reparations of course.
 Given that the participants are most likely affluent white people I guess the goal is to create a sense of guilt and self-loathing.

 Anyway, I think that this illustrates clearly enough the neo-Marxist strategy for destroying tango.
 One may follow the link and consult the remainder of this stuff, I don’t have a stomach for it.
 I think the problem is that people on the tango scene believe that this will be a separate thing away from the mainstream milonga scene, but I think that they are mistaken and that we are going to see increasingly aggressive incursions by neo-Marxists on the mainstream tango scene in the form of same-sex dancing, transgender, queer and lesser-abled people insisting on being included, various improvisational dancing and vocal criticism on and off TA forums of traditional norms as signs of the cultural appropriation and patriarchy.
 In fact, we are already seeing all of these but over time they will ramp up to the point where the milonga scene will be unrecognisable and will in all likelihood completely implode.